 If you’re unfamiliar with negative keywords, they enable you to prevent your ad from appearing to people who aren’t part of your target market.

 For example, if you sell women’s hats, you might want to exclude people who are searching for baseball hats.
-In that case, you’d specify “baseball” as a negative keyword.
+In that case, you’d specify “baseball” as one of your broad match negative keywords.

 Broad Match Modifier in Action

-Now that we’ve covered the basics of keyword matching types, let’s look at how Broad Match Modifier works.
+Now that we’ve covered the basics of keyword matching types, let’s look at some Broad Match Modifier examples.

 Let’s say you’re offering inexpensive travel packages.
 Currently, you’re running an ad campaign that targets people who are looking for cheap flights to Tokyo.